Do you have a special piece of furniture in need of an update?

 Once we've finalised the design I’ll provide a full quote and my availability to complete the work.

-All work is carried out in my workshop located in Royal Wootton Bassett, Wiltshire.
+The creation process unfolds in my workshop located in Royal Wootton Bassett, Wiltshire.

 4. Home time

-You may already have a design in mind , but if you're in need of some inspiration, or would like to see more of my work,
+If you already have a design in mind, great!
+But if you're looking for inspiration or want to see more of my work, check out my gallery here.

 This gorgeous set of Ercol furniture had great sentimental value as it had been in the family for years.
 Having been passed onto the next generation in the family, they decided it was time to have it refinished to fit into it's new home and get put to use again.